 After speaking with three students, I was left with one main thought on my mind: we pass hundreds of students in the hallways, and yet we’ve never stopped to hear their stories.
 So I ask you, how well do you know your classmates?

-One student, junior Lena Hasuisk, attempted to kill herself three times her freshman year.
+One student, junior Lena Hasiuk, attempted to kill herself three times her freshman year.
 She was hospitalized twice at Stormont Vail Trauma Center and once at The University of Kansas Health System Marillac Campus.
 It wasn’t until her inpatient stay at Marillac that she realized it was time to focus on her mental health.
-Hasiusk describes her experience to be so dehumanizing that it motivated her to focus on her mental health.
+Hasiuk describes her experience to be so dehumanizing that it motivated her to focus on her mental health.

 “I remember having to be driven 45 minutes to Topeka.
-Other times were by my parents, but this was by two random people in the back of a van with no shoes,” Hasiusk said.
+Other times were by my parents, but this was by two random people in the back of a van with no shoes,” Hasiuk said.

-To be safely transported from Lawrence Memorial Hospital to Marillac Campus in Overland Park, Hasuik was only allowed to be driven by a transportation company that partnered with Marillac.
+To be safely transported from Lawrence Memorial Hospital to Marillac Campus in Overland Park, Hasiuk was only allowed to be driven by a transportation company that partnered with Marillac.
 It just so happened, LMH didn’t allow Hasiuk to wear shoes or bring her extremely worried parents as support in the vehicle.

 While the gravity of suicide can come in numerous forms, it impacts all closely related family and friends.
 After experiencing the serious impacts suicide leaves on family, junior Eli Stone describes having a completely different perspective on life.